De Blasio vows 50% more affordable rentals

 Mayor Bill de Blasio on Tuesday vowed even more below-market-rate apartments than initially promised at the start of his mayoralty — 300,000 units instead of 200,000.

-His self-imposed deadline for the 50 percent boost, announced inside a subsidized apartment building in Prospect-Lefferts Gardens, Brooklyn, serving formerly homeless people and others who couldn’t otherwise afford market rent, is 2026.
+His self-imposed deadline for the 50 percent boost, announced inside a subsidized apartment building in Prospect-Lefferts Gardens, Brooklyn that serves formerly homeless people and others who couldn’t otherwise afford market rent, is 2026.
 He predicts about 25,000 units a year by 2021, a pace that he said would continue until 2026, after he’s out of office.

 Most Popular